Layton-Lab/nephron-calcium/README.md

 # About
-This is latest version of sex-specific mathematical models for epithelial transport along the nephron implemented in Python 3.
-Related research papers are listed below.
-Please cite appropriately.
+This is the mathematical model for epithelial transport along the nephron, specifically focusing on calcium transport which is implemented in Python 3.
+The models account for sex differences, providing a better understanding of nephron functionality.
 To improve computation time, parallel computation of different types of nephron is implemented for the multiple nephron model.

 # Instructions
 To run the parallel simulation code use command: **python3 parallel_simulate.py --sex [option] --species [option] --type [option] --diabetes [option] --inhibition [option] --pregnant [option]**